vardhandevarapalli/Photomanipulator/intial_implementaition/Readme.md

 - `edge_detection2`: Performs edge detection on an image using the Sobel operator.
 - `image_segmentation`: Segments an image into a specified number of regions.
 - `image_drawing`: Draws shapes or lines on an image.
-- `image_blending`: Using a specified alpha value, blend two images together.
+- `image_blending`: Blend two images using a specified alpha value.
 - `image_sharpening`: Sharpens an image using a specified alpha value.
 - `convert_to_grayscale`: Converts an image to grayscale.
 - `apply_vignette_effect`: Applies a vignette effect to an image.